neuroimageusc/GPIP/_pages/introduction.md

 ## Support

-Should you have any questions, please contact Minqi Chong at minqicho <i class="fa fa-at" aria-hidden="true"></i> usc DOT edu
+Should you have any questions, please contact Dr. Richard Leahy at leahy <i class="fa fa-at" aria-hidden="true"></i> sipi DOT usc DOT edu